openharmony/netmanager_netmanager_cangjie_wrapper/README.md

-# Network Management<a name="ZH-CN_TOPIC_0000001162422291"></a>
+# netmanager_cangjie_wrapper<a name="ZH-CN_TOPIC_0000001162422291"></a>

 ## Introduction<a name="section104mcpsimp"></a>

+The netmanager_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the net management Subsystem.
 As a mandatory component for device networking, the network management subsystem implements unified connection management, traffic management, policy management, network sharing of different types of networks, and provides network protocol stack capabilities.
 An application can call APIs to obtain connection information of a data network, query and subscribe to connection status, network traffic data, and network policy, share the network, and transfer data using a network protocol stack.

 The figure below shows the architecture of the network management subsystem.
 The network management subsystem consists of the following components: